-Further details on the Company's strategy and long-term decisions are set out in the Chairman's introduction and Operating review.
-Further details of our stakeholder engagement, including the impact of the Company's operations on the environment, are set out in the Directors' Report on pages 45 to 46.
+Further details on the Company's strategy and long-term decisions are set out in the Chairman's introduction and Operating review on pages 4 to 13.
+Further details of our stakeholder engagement, including the impact of the Company's operations on the environment, are set out in the Directors' Report on pages 44 to 46.